 🔴 Study for Pact by Natalie Frank

 Kruger’s declarative questions and Frank’s expressive, layered figures immediately resonated with us.
-Set against the backdrop of an approaching election, their works echoed themes of power, identity, and tension—concerns that closely mirror our own collaborative practice as twins.
+Set against the backdrop of an approaching election, their works echoed themes of power, identity, and tension—concerns that closely parallel our own collaborative practice as twins.

 Reimagining the Sonnet as a Visual Form

-We translated the 14-line form into a visual grid: each line, traditionally 10 syllables, became a row of 10 visual cells—creating 280 modules in total.
-This numeric algorithm became our framework, echoing the architecture of twinship: a shared origin, two distinct voices, bound by one structure.
+In response, we turned to the sonnet—not only for its poetic lineage, but for its structure, rhythm, and inherent doubleness.
+We translated the fourteen-line form into a visual grid: each line, traditionally composed of ten syllables, became a row of ten visual cells, generating 280 modules in total.
+This numerical framework became our organizing system, echoing the architecture of twinship—a shared origin, two distinct voices, bound by one structure.

 Making the Social Sonnet